mSiotniHS/card_animation/README.md

-# Wallet
+# card_animation

-A simple wallet app made with Macosovec.
+A simple credit card animation made with Macosovec.